fahadkshehri/Meditation-Web-App-/README.md

 # Lessons Learned
 -Working with audio tag and video tag in HTML
--How to change sounds with javascript
+-How to change sounds with JavaScript
--Manipulating videos with javascript
+-Manipulating videos with JavaScript

+This tutorial is inspired from DevEdwin